Sec. Aldona Wos Appoints Sandy Terrell as Acting Medicaid Director

 - Is a licensed RN

 - Worked in Medicaid since 2010 (3-years experience)

 - Has not quit NC Medicaid in 3 years

 Hmmmm.
 Well, who know?
 Personally, I had high hopes for Steckel in NC Medicaid.
 I found her qualified, intelligent and, seemingly, compassionate about Medicaid.
 Yet, 8 months into her job, she leaves.

 I do not find Terrell qualified; I have no idea whether she is intelligent (most likely she is, given her career success) or compassionate about Medicaid.

 But, crystal ball holder, I am not.
 Maybe Terrell is what NC Medicaid needs.
 Maybe not.

 It seems, as of now, that Terrell will only be the stand-in during the interim between Steckel departing and Wos finding a permanent Medicaid Director.
 Given the current DHHS situation and public negativity, I can only wonder who would be so bold as to accept the position as NC Medicaid Director.
 Undoubtedly, Wos is hearing a lot of “NO’s” and “When Hades freezes over!”

 Without question, Director Steckel’s position will be a hard position to fill permanently.

-Posted on September 30, 2013, in DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, NC, NC Medicaid Director, North Carolina and tagged Aldona Wos, Carol Steckel, Department of Health and Human Services, DHHS, Division of Medical Assistance, DMA, Health care provider, Medicaid, NC Medicaid, NC Medicaid Director, North Carolina, Sandy Terrell.
+Posted on September 30, 2013, in Division of Medical Assistance, Health Care Providers and Services, Medicaid, NC, NC DHHS, NC Medicaid Director, North Carolina and tagged Aldona Wos, Carol Steckel, Department of Health and Human Services, Division of Medical Assistance, DMA, Health care provider, Medicaid, NC DHHS, NC Medicaid, NC Medicaid Director, North Carolina, Sandy Terrell.
 Bookmark the permalink.
 3 Comments.